nus-cs2103-AY2122S1/ip/docs/README.md

 Format: `deadline <task_description> /by <time>`
 *  Time can be entered in any format convenient for you.
-*  Time can also be entered in the format `YYY-MM-DD`.
+*  Time can also be entered in the format `YYYY-MM-DD`.

 Examples:
 *  `deadline math homework /by today 9pm`